 Of course, the more letters you use, the more difficult they are to form.
 Can you think of any other?

-We thank Laura Iñón (from Buenos Aires, Argentina) and Juan Fernando Vergara (from Medellín, Colombia) for their suggestions.
+We thank Laura Iñón (from Buenos Aires, Argentina), Juan Fernando Vergara (from Medellín, Colombia) and Everardo Chacón Mathieu (from Guadalajara, Mexico) for their suggestions.